mzazon/awesome-cloud-projects/azure/collaborative-spatial-computing-applications/collaborative-spatial-computing-applications.md

 5. HoloLens 2 device or Windows Mixed Reality simulator for testing
 6. Basic understanding of 3D graphics, coordinate systems, and mixed reality concepts

 > **Warning**: Azure Remote Rendering will be retired on September 30, 2025, and Azure Spatial Anchors on November 20, 2024.
+Azure Object Anchors was already retired on May 20, 2024.
 This recipe demonstrates current capabilities before retirement.
-Consider Azure Object Anchors and alternative rendering solutions for future implementations.
+Consider alternative rendering solutions and spatial mapping approaches for future implementations.

 ## Preparation